sheisc/COMP9024/Randomised/Maze/README.md

 **What value could the 'counter' have when both Thread1 and Thread2 finish their tasks?**

+Note that the CPU may be preempted at any time, as other threads are running on the same system.

+In other words, a thread may lose access to the CPU at any moment.

 ```sh
 // counter = counter + 1                           // counter = counter + 1